dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/cluttered-create-menu.png

-To clean up, reveal a topic type you want to hide from the create menu on your topicmap.
+To clean up, reveal a topic type you want to hide from the create menu on your Topicmap.
 Open the Detail Panel by selecting "Details" from the context menu.
 In the Detail Panel switch to the fourth tab, the "View" tab and edit the View Configuration.
 Untick the "Add to Create Menu" checkbox and save the change.